mahnoorsheikh16/NLP-Approach-to-AI-Text-Classification/README.md

 # AI or Human?
 A Machine Learning Approach to Text Classification for Statistical Courses
 With the increasing use of AI tools like ChatGPT in academia, distinguishing between human- and AI-generated responses is essential for maintaining academic integrity.
-This project explores a machine learning pipeline to classify text as human- or AI-generated based on linguistic and semantic features.
+This project explores a machine learning pipeline with Logistic Regression, SVM, MLP, and BERT models to classify text as human- or AI-generated based on linguistic and semantic features.

 *This is a course project for STT 811 Applied Statistical Modeling for Data Scientists at MSU.
 The contributors are Mahnoor Sheikh, Andrew John J, Roshni Bhowmik and Ab Basit Syed Rafi.